 Monday, 25 November 2013

-Strokes Of Insight
+Strokes of Insight

-What St George's medical superstars deduced when they finally performed an angiogram test on this Kitty Kat in November 2012 was what they think (<<operative word) caused both my bloke-luring strokes - Vasculitis - a rare disorder I was born with that causes blood vessels and/or arteries to destroy due to inflammation in our/my little nervous system.
-This disease doesn't just happen in the brain, I was just 'unfortunate' that it picked my well-oiled Kitty-Brain to attack in 2012 and that it wasn't identified during one of my various outpatient appointments in the months leading up to Stroke #2 when we were actively trying to discover the cause of Stroke #1!
-You are also welcome to Google Vasculitis 'til your heart's content.
-Reflecting, I knew my 'headache' in July 2012 was incredibly peculiar, but I wasn't at all concerned at the time because I had regular (weekly) headaches and I thought it was a mixture of that and fatigue (let's blame the 2012 London Olympics *and its year-long lead up* for being tired - the city was electric!).
+What St George's medical superstars deduced when they finally performed an angiogram test on this Kitty Kat in November 2012 was what they think (<<operative word) caused both bloke-luring strokes - vasculitis - a rare disorder that can cause blood vessels and/or arteries to destroy due to inflammation in our/my little nervous system.
+This autoimmune disease doesn't just happen in the brain, I was just 'unfortunate' that it picked my well-oiled Kitty-brain to attack in 2012 and that it wasn't identified during one of my various outpatient appointments in the months leading up to Stroke #2 when we were actively trying to discover the cause of Stroke #1!
+You are also welcome to research vasculitis 'til your heart's content.
+Reflecting, I knew my 'headache' in July 2012 was incredibly peculiar, but I wasn't at all concerned at the time because I had regular (weekly) headaches and I thought it was a mixture of that and fatigue leading up to the last day of the school year.
 As many would also presume in such a situation, I thought I just needed to have a little Kat-nap - ala La La Land - just like Taylor explains in her own recount, so that I'd be ready to party the night away with my lovely English colleagues on our last day of the school year.

 A wonderful stroke of insight.